Linux

 What is Nextcloud

 There are plenty of cloud services for file storage over the internet.
-But everyone is way costly if you need storage space and there are privacy concerns, like the use of the stored data content for advertisement as being one example.
-Nextcloud addresses that by being a private cloud solution.
-With Nextcloud, you can store your data from everywhere in your storage box.
+However they tend to be costly if you need storage space, and there are privacy concerns, like using the stored data content for advertisement as one example.
+By Nextcloud being a private cloud solution, you can store your data from everywhere in your storage box.
 With the auxiliary of the Nextcloud App, you can sync files, like videos and photos from your mobile to Nextcloud.

 What Is Jellyfin

-It's very annoying paying a lot of on-demand media services like Netflix, Prime Video, Looke, and so on.
-More annoying when the content you wanted to watch simply vanishes from the platform.
+There's a lot of on-demand media streaming services like Netflix, Prime Video, Looke, and so on.
+This means, there are a lot of pay bills to concern.
+There's also the issue of some content that you wanted to watch vanishing from the platform.
 This is because you have access granted to the content as you pay for it, but you don't own the content itself.
 They can be removed from the catalog as the license contract ends with the producer.

 Setting Up the Storage

 Both Jellyfin and Nextcloud store and access files.
-We could just create folders for them, but properly setting up the storage is better for properly backing up the data.
-With ZFS is fairly easy to create the intended datasets for each service.
+We could create folders for them, but setting up the storage correctly is better for backing up data correctly.
+ZFS has made it quite easy to create the intended Datasets for each of them.

 Run with sudo: